-Abbey Caves Reserve is 18.7 ha in area and comprises of naturally sculptured limestone outcrops, bluffs, enclosed depressions, sink holes and three significant caves, Organ, Middle and Ivy.
-Two distinct areas of native bush with well established podocarp-hardwood forest includes particularly fine specimens of puriri trees.
+The Abbey Caves Reserve comprises of naturally sculptured limestone outcrops, bluffs, enclosed depressions, sink holes and three significant caves, Organ, Middle and Ivy.
+Two distinct areas of native bush with well established podocarp-hardwood forest include particularly fine specimens of puriri trees.

-Nathaniel and Amelia Clotworthy settled on 409 acres here, around 1860.
+Nathaniel and Amelia Clotworthy settled on 409 acres here in about 1860.
 Their house in the limestone outcrops resembled an Irish ‘abbey’ leading to the name.
-This house unfortunately burned down in 1920 but the site is still marked by chimney remains and some datura trees.
+The house was destroyed ny fire in 1920 but the site is still marked by chimney remains.
 A grave of one of the Clotworthy children also remains from 1884.

-The land was bought by the Golden Bay Cement Company with a view to mining it, but in 1989 they sold it to the then City Council for a reduced sum as a reserve for the people of Whangarei.
+The land was bought by the Golden Bay Cement Company as a site to establish a mine, but in 1989 they sold it to the then City Council as a reserve for the people of Whangarei.

 What to expect